ntanuli/spotify-downloader/README.md

 What spotDL does:

-1. Downloads music from YouTube as an MP3 file
+1. Downloads music from Spotify as an MP3 file
 2. Applies basic metadata gathered from Spotify such as:
    - Track Name
    - Track Number